 gcloud beta access-context-manager perimeters update Example --set-egress-policies=compute.yaml

-Allow private access from a VPC network outside the perimeter to access a BigQuery dataset
+Read a BigQuery dataset by allowing private access from a VPC network outside the perimeter

-In this example, we assume the same perimeter as example 1:
+You can assume that you use the same perimeter as example 1:

 name: accessPolicies/222/servicePerimeters/Example status: resources: - projects/111 restrictedServices: - bigquery.googleapis.com - containerregistry.googleapis.com title: Example

-Now your goal is to allow access from a VPC network outside the perimeter of various partners, which you can accomplish by defining an ingress rule:
+Your goal is to allow read access from a VPC network outside the perimeter

 Apply the ingress rule by running the following command: